seb-odessa/bigdata/README.md

 # Big Data
 This project for home works

-#Exercise 1.
-Hadoop API - hdfs project
+#Lesson 1.
+HDFS Java API - hdfs project
-Contains tool for
+Implement tool for:
-- uploading local files to the (remote) HDFS.
+- upload local file to the HDFS.
-- dounloading from the (remote) HDFS to the local filesystem
+- dounload from the HDFS to the local filesystem

 Usage: